Convert Spring Onion from Ounces to Cups (chopped)

 Spring onion size ranges from a slim 10 g stalk to a plump 25 g one (2.5 times the weight).
 Setting the size below keeps three spring onions consistent whether you have spindly salad onions or fat bunching onions.

-Enter an amount, pick your units, and set the item size for whole-item counts.
+Weigh it exact, get a scaleEnter an amount, pick your units, and set the size for counting whole spring onions.

 Result